KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 ### Compliance Check of Config Code Modification

-Using KCL to write application config codes naturally has the ability to perform type checking on configuration items.
-Validation logic can also be implemented through keywords like `assert` and `check`, making it more convenient to discover potential issues during the writing of application config codes and reduce the risk of delivering the application with wrong configuration.
+Using KCL to write application config codes naturally has the ability to perform type-checking on configuration items.
+Validation logic can also be implemented through keywords like `assert` and `check`, making it more convenient to discover potential issues during the writing of application config codes and reduce the risk of delivering the application with the wrong configuration.

 When creating an RDS resource, for different types of cloud service vendors, we can declare the corresponding RDS instance type, and the Konfig backend model has added the validation logic for the RDS instance type through the `assert` keyword, so when we accidentally modify the RDS instance type to an invalid value in `dev/platform.k`, Kusion will throw a corresponding error during the compilation process before applying the resource.